Saksiu/Saksiu/README.md

 I love gaming and coding, so eventually that came around to making games!

 I mainly make small programs and mini-games in C++ for now.
-Also learning socket programming in java.
 Also beginning to learn how to use the Unreal Engine 4 and 5 in hopes of creating more robust games.

 One day I hope to make something bigger, or be a part of a team that achieves something noticeable in the gaming industry.